-I learned how to knit the year I graduated from high school and ever since it’s been one of my favourite crafts.
-It’s practical, colourful, and is a great excuse to have a Netflix marathon!
+I learned how to knit the year I graduated from high school and ever since it’s been one of my favorite crafts.
+It’s practical, colorful, and is a great excuse to have a Netflix marathon!
 I started learning on straight needles but soon I learned a trick from a friend that made knitting way more fun- using circular needles to knit straight projects like scarves.

 Knitting on regular needles can really tire out your arms, especially when you like knitting with Big Yarn like I do.
 As your project grows you have to hold and balance a lot of weight, and it’s hard to sit comfortably or travel with large needles.
 Knitting on circular needles is comfortable and compact, lets me knit for as long as I like.

 Which, just to clarify, is a lot :)

 This isn’t too hard for beginners & it’s a good way to feel quite fancy when you’re knitting out and about.

 You can either start a project on circular needles or switch from straight needs to circular needles that are the same gauge, so for this tutorial I’m just going to show you how knitting a row of a straight project works when you’re using circular needles- that way you can use the method for either starting or switching.